Skip to content

 Rosetta Stone

-The middle section of the Demotic text did, in fact, survive and is complete.
+The middle section of the Demotic text did survive and is complete.
 This part has 32 lines; unfortunately, the first 14 lines on the right side are slightly damaged.
 The Greek text is at the bottom and has 54 lines; thankfully, the first 27 are complete, but the rest are incomplete due to a diagonal break at the Stone’s bottom right side.

 What was the Rosetta Stone’s original state when it was discovered?